Asparagine–tRNA ligase, cytoplasmic

-Asparaginyl-tRNA synthetase, cytoplasmic is an enzyme that in humans is encoded by the NARS gene.
+Asparagine-tRNA ligase, cytoplasmic is an enzyme that in humans is encoded by the NARS1 gene.

-Aminoacyl-tRNA synthetases are a class of enzymes that charge tRNAs with their cognate amino acids.
-Asparaginyl-tRNA synthetase is localized to the cytoplasm and belongs to the class II family of tRNA synthetases.
+The NARS1 protein is an example of a Aminoacyl-tRNA synthetase, which are a class of enzymes that charge tRNAs with their cognate amino acids.
+Asparaginyl-tRNA synthetase is localized to the cytoplasm and belongs to the class II-b family of tRNA synthetases along with Aspartyl-tRNA synthetase and Lysyl-tRNA synthetase II.
 The N-terminal domain represents the signature sequence for the eukaryotic asparaginyl-tRNA synthetases.